Screenwriters Taxonomy

+Combined, this approach creates more than 185 million creative permutations.

 Type

-In the broadest sense, Williams contends that all narrative fiction films can be broken down into two types: Comedy or Drama.
-The difference between these types is simply based on whether or not the film is more serious (drama) or humorous (comedy).
+In the broadest sense, all narrative fiction films can be broken down into two types: Comedy or Drama.
+The difference between types is simply whether or not the film is more serious (drama) or humorous (comedy).
 There are ten different brands of drama, and a dozen brands of comedy.